nmaksimova/square-panda-cb92c/src/pages/framingham-schedule.md

         image_align: left
         image_has_padding: false
         type: grid_item
+        subtitle: >-
-        subtitle: 'These classes are for all levels. '
+          These classes are for all levels.
+They will help to improve coordination, balance, flexibility.
     grid_cols: three
     grid_gap_vert: small
     grid_gap_horiz: small